Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/05-Single-Page-Site.md

 ## Project requirements

 You goal is to make a site that has the general layout of the [Conquer Template](https://www.free-css.com/free-css-templates/page196/conquer).
-Click the link and take a look at the demo of the template.
+Click the link and then the `Live Demo` buton, and take a look at the demo of the template.

 **This template uses Bootstrap you are going to make your own version of it without Bootstrap.**

 This site has a few features:

+- Nav bar at the top - These links should navigate to each of the 5 sections within this page.
 - The site is a single HTML page with 5 sections
   - Home - With a full width image and message or title in the center
   - Info - has three cards, each card has
         - Image
         - Text info
         - CTA button
   - Full width image and text
-  - Some content and image split 3/2 and 1/3
+  - Some content and image split 3/2 and/or 1/3
   - Contact form

-- Nav bar at the top - These links should navigate to each of the 5 sections within this page.
+**Your site must have the same features as outlined above!**

 Here are some wireframes images showing the general layout you are shooting for.